-The selected consolidated financial statements as of and for the years ended December 31, 2008, 2009 and 2010 have been derived from the Company's audited consolidated financial statements for the years ended December 31, 2009 and 2010 included elsewhere in this offering memorandum.
-The selected condensed consolidated interim financial information as of June 30, 2011 and for the six months ended June 30, 2010 and 2011 have been derived from the Company's unaudited condensed consolidated interim financial statements for the six months ended June 30, 2011 included elsewhere in this offering memorandum.
-The selected condensed consolidated interim financial information as of September 30, 2011 and for the three and nine months ended September 30, 2010 and 2011 have been derived from the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2011 included elsewhere in this offering memorandum.
+The selected consolidated financial statements as of and for the years ended December 31, 2008, 2009 and 2010 have been derived from the Company's audited consolidated financial statements for the years ended December 31, 2009 and 2010 included elsewhere in this document.
+The selected condensed consolidated interim financial information as of June 30, 2011 and for the six months ended June 30, 2010 and 2011 have been derived from the Company's unaudited condensed consolidated interim financial statements for the six months ended June 30, 2011 included elsewhere in this document.
+The selected condensed consolidated interim financial information as of September 30, 2011 and for the three and nine months ended September 30, 2010 and 2011 have been derived from the Company's unaudited condensed from the Company's unaudited condensed from the three and nine months ended September 30, 2010 and 2011 have been derived from the company's unaudited condensed from the three and nine months ended September 30, 2010 and 2011 have been derived from the company's unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2010 and 2011 have been derived from the company's unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2010 and 2011 have been derived from the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended september 30, 2010 and 2011 have been derived from the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended september 30, 2010 and 2011 have been derived from the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2011 included elsewhere in this document.

-The selected financial data below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited consolidated financial statements and the unaudited condensed consolidated interim financial information included elsewhere in this offering memorandum.
+The selected financial data below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited consolidated financial statements and the unaudited condensed consolidated interim financial information included elsewhere in this document.
 The condensed consolidated interim financial information as of June 30, 2011 and for the six months ended June 30, 2011 and as of September 30, 2011 and for the three and nine months ended September 30, 2011 is not necessarily indicative of the financial results that may be expected for the year ending December 31, 2011 and should not be used as the basis of, or prediction of, an annualized calculation.